-The rebels manage to regroup enough reinforcements to mount a counter-attack in the South, dislodging a depleted Soviet infantry company, which retreats to a more defensible position for Rest & Repair (units can repair to up to 70% of their starting strength ; tanks repair very slowly though).
+The rebels manage to regroup enough reinforcements to mount another counter-attack in the South, dislodging a depleted Soviet infantry company, which retreats to a more defensible position for Rest & Repair (units can repair to up to 70% of their starting strength ; with the caveat that tanks repair very slowly).
 We cannot repair forever though, the rebels receive 2 points by turn spent.
 The Politburo wants results !

 But this lasts only a moment, and the rebel city is surrounded :